Posts Tagged: Deeside way

 The Deeside Line closed in 1966 under “The Beeching Axe,” and was dismantled.

 Deeside Line carriages were sold to farmers; usually to keep their livestock in.

-A few still remain today, rusting away in the beautiful Aberdeenshire countryside.
+A few still remain today, rusting away.

 Originally it was intended that The Deeside Railway Line would run all the way to Braemar.